bfb/simple_grid/README.md

 ## License

-This gem is licensed under the MIT License.\n DataTables is dual licensed under the [GPL v2](http://datatables.net/license_gpl2) license or a [BSD (3-point)](http://datatables.net/license_bsd) license.
+This gem is licensed under the MIT License.
+DataTables is dual licensed under the [GPL v2](http://datatables.net/license_gpl2) license or a [BSD (3-point)](http://datatables.net/license_bsd) license.
 DataTables designed and created by SpryMedia.